Carreau/phd-dissertation/parts/part3.rst

     :width: 100%

-    Upper Left : Epifluorescence image of polystyrene bead with a growing actin gel in presence of 25 nM of Arp2/3 and 25 nM of Capping Protein scale bar is 5 µm.
+    Upper Left : Epifluorescence image of polystyrene bead with a growing actin gel in presence of 25 nM of Arp2/3 and 25 nM of Capping Protein.
+Scale bar is 5 µm.
 Upper Right : Normalized intensity profile of fluorescence image with thickness of the gel shown with dashed line as defined in :cite:`Kawska2012` : Distance between maximum intensity and half-maximum